cf-guy/CloudFormation-style-guide/README.md

 ====

 - For new content: When contributing a new style guideline (or an example to an existing style guideline), simply make the change inline to this `README.md` and submit a pull request
 - For changes to content: If you wish to propose a change to the style guideline or a correction to an example, create an issue with a description indicating the guideline to modify, and provide the changed style guideline and any examples in the body of the issue
+- All example CloudFormation snippets should be valid templates (or parts of valid templates)